AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 ![](new_server_21.png)
 ## Windows updates

-Once Windows has been fully setup we can start updating it to the latest version.
+Once Windows has been fully set up we can start updating it to the latest version.
 Click on start and go to `Settings`.

 ![](new_server_22.png)